||Contact | A-Z Health Index | Events & Meetings|

 Influenza Vaccine Information

-There are six different vaccines available this season: the regular flu shot for people 6 months and older; a high-dose flu shot for people 65 years and older; an intradermal (given in the skin) flu shot for people 18 to 64 years of age; a cell culture-based flu shot for people 18 years and older; a recombinant hemagglutinin flu shot for people 18 to 49 years of age (recommended for people with egg allergies); the quadrivalent flu shot (several different types available for people of different ages); and the vaccine that is given as a nasal spray for healthy, non-pregnant people 2 to 49 years of age (recommended for healthy children 2 to 8 years of age).
+There are seven different vaccines available this season: the regular flu shot for people 6 months and older; a high-dose flu shot for people 65 years and older; an intradermal (given in the skin) flu shot for people 18 to 64 years of age; a cell culture-based flu shot for people 18 years and older; a recombinant flu shot that is egg free for people 18 years or older (recommended for people with egg allergies); the quadrivalent flu shot (several different types available for people of different ages); and the vaccine that is given as a nasal spray for healthy, non-pregnant people 2 to 49 years of age (recommended for healthy children 2 to 8 years of age).

 The CDC recommends that people get vaccinated against flu as soon as the 2015-2016 flu vaccine becomes available in their community and continue throughout the flu season.
 Influenza seasons are unpredictable and can begin as early as October.